dimara/ganeti/doc/design-network2.rst

 Hooks and scripts will still have the same environment exported in case of single IP per NIC.

+This design allows more fine-grained configurations which in turn yields more flexibility and a wider coverage of use cases.
+Still basic cases (the ones that are currently available) should be easy to set up.
+Documentation will be enriched with examples for both typical and advanced use cases of gnt-network.

 .. vim: set textwidth=72 :
 ..
 Local Variables: